Portsmouth Historic Dockyard Visitor Frequently Asked Questions

 Mary Rose or Portsmouth Historic Dockyard Existing Ticket Holders

-Yes, your ticket will be extended for the period of time that the site has been closed.
+Yes, your ticket will be extended for the period of time that the site has been closed, however the closing date for all ticket extensions to be completed is 31 October 2020.

 Portsmouth Historic Dockyard was closed for a total of 150 days and therefore 150 days has been added to your ticket.